mth/yeti/doc/reference.rst

     The argument type is unit type and no actual argument binding is done.

 Single underscore: ``_``
-    The argument type is a free type variable and no actual argument binding is done (essentially a wildcard pattern match).
+    The argument type is a type variable and no actual argument binding is done (essentially a wildcard pattern match).

 .. _StructArg: